More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

 \subsection{Attention Metrics}

-Previous studies \cite{lee2018stacked,liu2019focus} focus on qualitatively evaluating the attention models by visualizing attention maps.
-These approaches can not serve as a standard metric for comparing attention correctness among different models.
+Previous studies~\cite{lee2018stacked,liu2019focus} focus on qualitatively evaluating the attention models by visualizing attention maps.
+These approaches cannot serve as standard metrics for comparing attention correctness among different models.
 Therefore, we propose Attention Precision, Attention Recall and Attention F1-Score, to quantitatively evaluate the performance of learned attention models.
 Attention Precision is the fraction of attended key fragments that are relevant to the correspondent query fragment, and Attention Recall is the fraction of relevant key fragments that are attended.
-Attention F1-Score is a combination of the Attention Precision and Attention Recall that provides an overall evaluation of the attention model correctness.
-In our experiments, we only evaluate the attention models that use texts as the query fragments.
-This is because the text encoders used in our models \cite{lee2018stacked,liu2019focus} are GRUs \cite{chung2014empirical}, where semantics among text fragments propagate and cause false positives when using text fragments as the key fragments.
+Attention F1-Score is a combination of the Attention Precision and Attention Recall that provides an overall way to measure the attention correctness of a model.

+In this paper, we only evaluate the attention models that use texts as the query fragments.
+This is because text encoders used in the evaluated models~\cite{lee2018stacked, wang2019position,liu2019focus,diao2021similarity} are GRUs~\cite{chung2014empirical} or Transformers~\cite{vaswani2017attention}, where defining the relevant and irrelevant key text fragments of a query region fragment could be difficult since the text fragments will be updated to include global information by the text encoder.

-Given a matched image-image pair, the $i$-th image fragment $v_i$ is labeled as a \textbf{relevant fragment} of the $j$-th text fragment $t_j$ if the Intersection over Union (IoU) between $v_i$ and the correspondent region of $t_j$ is larger than a threshold $T_{IoU}$.
-In addition, $v_i$ is regraded as an \textbf{attended fragment} by $t_j$ if $v_i$'s attention weight with respect to $t_j$ is larger than a threshold $T_{Att}$.
-Let $A_j$ and $R_j$ denote the sets of attended and relevant image fragments of $t_j$, $t_j$'s Attention Precision $AP_j$, Attention Recall $AR_j$, and Attention F1-Score $AF_{j}$ are thus defined as:
+Given a matched image-text pair, an image fragment $v$ is labeled as a relevant fragment of the text fragment $t$ if the Intersection over Union (IoU)\footnote{Given two bounding boxes, the IoU score between them is calculated as the ratio of their joint area to their union area.} between $v$ and the correspondent region\footnote{The correspondent regions of a word $t$ are the regions that contain the object described by $t$.} of $t$ is larger than a threshold $T_{IoU}$.
+In addition, $v$ is regraded as an attended fragment by $t$ if $v$'s attention weight with respect to $t$ is larger than a threshold $T_{Att}$.
+Let $A$ and $R$ be the sets of attended and relevant image fragments of $t$. $t$'s Attention Precision ($AP$), Attention Recall ($AR$), and Attention F1-Score ($AF$) are defined as: